-JBW-1-Mace
+JBW-1-GLahr

-Since the 1970s, many credible scientific nealth entities have reviewed the scientific panels, government agencies and public conducted by the U.S. National Academy tion, among others.
-None of these review between exposure to EMF and cancer or the International Agency for Research on research on EMF.
-Evaluations have been of Sciences, the U.S. National Institute of Cancer and the World Health Organizaonstrated cause and effect relationship Environmental Health Sciences, the U.K. National Radiological Protection Board, groups has found that there is a dem-Scientific Reviews other diseases.
+Since the 1970s, many credible scientific panels, government agencies and public health entities have reviewed the scientific research on EMF.
+Evaluations have been conducted by the U.S. National Academy of Sciences, the U.S. National Institute of Environmental Health Sciences, the U.K. National Radiological Protection Board, the International Agency for Research on Cancer and the World Health Organization, among others.
+None of these review groups has found that there is a demonstrated cause and effect relationship between exposure to EMF and cancer or other diseases.

 scientific evidence suggesting that ELF-EMF ogy studies showed associations with some exposures pose any risk is weak."
-The NIEHS ficient to warrant an aggressive regulatory eport concluded that "this finding is insufevidence of EMF causing adverse effects, Congress.
-The report concluded that "the concern."
-The NIEHS issued updated information on EMF in 2002, which concluded that for most health outcomes there is no eukemias, there was no support for these findings in laboratory research.
+The NIEHS Congress.
+The report concluded that "the eport concluded that "this finding is insufficient to warrant an aggressive regulatory mation on EMF in 2002, which concluded that for most health outcomes there is no evidence of EMF causing adverse effects, concern."
+The NIEHS issued updated inforleukernias, there was no support for these findings in laboratory research.
 The NIEHS detailed report on EMF and health to U.S. eport noted that while some epidemiolalthough there is some evidence of an In 1999, the director of NIEHS sent a association with childhood leukemia, which is difficult to interpret without supporting laboratory evidence.
 The NIEHS 2002 update concludes that "[a]ithough questions remain about the possibility of health effects related to EMF, recent reviews have substantially reduced the level of concern."
 NIEHS did not recommend regulatory action to reduce EMF levels.
 The NIEHS information about EMF can be found online at www.niehs.nih.gov/health/topics/agents/emf/.